kleczekr/osm/README.md

 Running the data.py function on the OSM file for Warsaw indicated the following problems:

 - 'city.simc' field in the data, which had ambiguous meaning
-- Many street names have numbers in them.
+- Some street names have numbers in them.
 I would like to check these, and see, if something should be done about these.
-- The datafile contains material relating to several cities in the vicinity of Warsaw; I would like to know, if I can get info on: users who contributed only to the map of Warsaw, and: street and geographic locations referring only to Warsaw
+- Some postal codes contained in the file seem to belong to cities from different administrative districts.
 - Some of the fields have input in non-Latin scripts (predominantly Russian, but also some Asian scripts which I have not yet identified).
 I would like to see these, and check, whether something should be done about these (providing transliteration etc.).

 ## The SIMC number